•

 Procedures for dealing with potential violations

-If any manifestation of scientific dishonesty is detected, the publisher, relying on the guidelines proposed by the Committee on Publication Ethics (COPE), will follow the following procedure:
+If any manifestation of scientific dishonesty is detected, the publisher will follow the procedure proposed by the Committee on Publication Ethics (COPE).

 When considering copyright violations, the editors will use the assistance of an anti-plagiarism program (e.g., iThenticate).